 The MLD lower MAC sublayer functions include:

+MPDU Anonymization / De-anonymization of MPDU header fields

 Link specific control information exchange/indication (e.g., RTS/CTS, acknowledgements, NDP, etc.)

 TGbi editor: CHANGE 5 Insert the following after NOTE 4 and before text on the “Block Ack Scoreboarding” block:

+When MLO is being used, the “MPDU Anonymization / De-anonymization” block are applied to the Affiliated STA MAC address, SN and PN to maintain anonymity of the non-AP MLD.
+The “Anonymization / De-anonymization” block transforms between “internal” values (which remain secret to maintain anonymity) and “over-the-air” values (which can be safely transmitted in the clear while maintaining anonymity, and then transformed back to the “internal” values by the intended receiver).